bezigeboefjes/magento2-ordercomments/README.md

-# Bold Commerce: Magento 2 Order Comments
+# BezigeBoefjes Commerce: Magento 2 Order Comments

 ## Description
 This extension allows customers to place a comment during the checkout.